dipdup-io/stone-packaging/docs/pages/usage/execution.md

 # Executing cairo program to obtain execution trace, memory, and AIR inputs

+### Installing Rust

+In order to run the program you need to install Rust.
+Follow the instructions on the official website [here](https://www.rust-lang.org/tools/install).

 ### Installing corelib

 **1.** First you need to clone de Cairo repository: